geekuillaume/Freader/README.md

 =======

 Now that Google Reader is over, why not use an open source Feed Reader !
-Freader provide you a simple page with all your feeds and the last item in them.
+Freader provides you with a simple page with all your feeds and the last item in them.
 You cannot read articles inside the application for now but it's on the TODO list !

 You can see it in action in just a little Heroku app [here](http://freader-rss.herokuapp.com/) !